Postgraduate Diploma in Journalism and Digital Communications

 Electives

-The module aims to enable learners to work as journalists and/or researchers covering issues that deal with the relationship between politics and economics, both at a national and international level.
-Learners will be able to summarise and evaluate reports from economic and social research organisations on current topics related to global, regional and national political economy.
-Learners develop the skills needed to assess how the interaction of governments impacts on the broader context within which economic processes occur.
+This module aims to enable learners to work as journalists and/or researchers covering issues that deal with the relationship between politics and economics, both at a national and international level.
+Learners are shown how to evaluate reports from economic and social research organisations on current topics related to global, regional and national political economy.
+Learners develop the skills needed to assess how the interactions of governments impact on the broader context within which economic processes occur.
 Learners are equipped to research and write about the key organisations of global, regional and national economic governance, and the main trends in the global economy with specific reference to the European and Irish economies.

 Course Contact